AaronGhiurauLTU/MCS1653-Project-4-Zombie-Zapper/README.md

 5. **Did you get help from any AI Code Assistants?** <br> (Tell us which .cs file to look in for the citation and describe what you learned)

+I had issues with rendering instantiated objects with the first shader to create the pixelated effect and tried using ChatGPT to help but it didn't provide any working solutions.
+I found a different shader that achieved the same effect but did not have this issue.

 <br>